msangel/msangel.github.io/_drafts/docker.md

 ![VM vs Container](https://github.com/msangel/msangel.github.io/raw/master/_drafts/docker/vm_vs_container.png "VM vs Container")

+### Chroot
-A chroot on Unix operating systems is an operation that changes the apparent root directory for the current running process and its children.
+Chroot is basically early containerization tool that achieve A chroot on Unix operating systems is an operation that changes the apparent root directory for the current running process and its children.
 A program that is